 Maybe you’re visiting family this winter and can’t get away until the summer.
 No worries!
-Fêtes de Genéve (Geneva Festival) runs late July to early August and is one of the city’s annual events that brings people from all over together.
+Fêtes de Genéve (Geneva Festival) runs from July 17-30, 2014 and is one of the city’s annual events that brings people from all over together.
 Set in Geneva, Switzerland’s most cosmopolitan city, this festival highlights music of all kinds—classical to country, rock to reggae with over a hundred different concerts.
 Complete with fireworks and the chance to sample local food, this is truly a summer event not to miss!

 When you want to relax, do you envision going somewhere that will be your Zen hideaway when you’re stressed at home?
 The Pfäfers hot springs in the Tamina gorge near the Bad Ragaz canton has been known for centuries (since 1535 when the doctor, Paracelsus, wrote of its virtues) to aid with ailments.
 The old spa in the romantic gorge is open to visitors but those wanting to experience its therapeutic mineral springs can stay in the luxurious surrounding hotels.